 005: How She used Celebrities to GROW her Business – Sarah Shaw

-Sarah Shaw, Entreprenette CEO, is an experienced business owner who has created and nurtured many businesses.
+Sarah Shaw is CEO of Sarah Shaw Consulting.
+She is an experienced business owner who has created and nurtured many businesses.
 In this episode, she discusses her secrets to getting your products in the hands of celebrities and revealing how to leverage that for powerful publicity and exposure in the media.
 Sarah Shaw’s products have been in over 1,200 stores and boutiques across the country, including Anthropologie, Nordstrom, Barney’s, Henri Bendel, Fred Segal, Neiman Marcus, Saks 5th Avenue, and Bloomingdales.

 She’s also appeared in the pages of almost every major fashion and lifestyle magazine including: InStyle, People, US Weekly, Lucky, ELLE, WWD, Marie Claire, and the O-List.
 Sarah has been on TV Shows like Access Hollywood, Extra, and the E!
 Network.
 She's also been interviewed for Entrepreneur.com, Forbes.com and American Express’ OPEN Forum.